-Peter Bihr explores how emerging technologies change the world we live in, and helps spread the insights of innovators.
+Peter Bihr explores how emerging technologies change the world we live in, and helps spread the insights of innovators through consulting and conferences.
+He is the founder and Managing Director of The Waving Cat GmbH.

-He does this in various roles: As an independent strategic advisor, he helps organizations excel in an environment shaped by digitization, connectedness and rapid change.
-As Program Director for the conference NEXT Berlin, he highlights the macro trends that shape digital businesses in years to come.
-By initiating and chairing independent events like UIKonf, Things, Cognitive Cities Conference, Ignite Berlin or TEDxKreuzberg, he fosters communities of innovation and the exchange ideas.
+As a strategy advisor, he helps organizations large and small excel in an environment shaped by digitization, connectedness and rapid change.
+As co-founder and chair of emerging technology conferences including ThingsCon, UIKonf and Cognitive Cities Conference, he fosters communities of innovation and the exchange of ideas.
+As Program Director of NEXT Berlin, he highlights the macro trends that shape digital businesses in years to come.

 What I do